chevaleresse/sea-sailing-barcelona-ms1/README.md

 - Bootstrap
 - GitPod
 - GitHub
+- Font Awesome
 In addition, in the early stages of the development process, Balsamiq Wireframes was utilised to develop the wireframes for this project.
+The logo for this site has been created with Canva.

 ## Testing
 ### Validation